-Lamar State College Port Arthur sponsors a Women's Softball Team that competes in NJCAA Division I. Each year, approximately 20 student-athletes represent the Seahawks playing teams from Texas to Florida.
-Each year there are approximately 25 home games that Lamar State Students can cheer on the home team!
+Lamar State College Port Arthur sponsors a Women's Softball Team that competes in NJCAA Division I. Each year there are approximately 25 home games that Lamar State Students can cheer on the home team!
 Students interested in participating should contact the Head Softball Coach.